Detecting the full photoemission cone from laser-based ARPES experiments by leveraging deflector technology: Experimental results

-Additionally, we report enhanced space charge effects with increasing voltage bias for a fixed flux of the light source.
-Spectra acquired at $-6$~V, $-10$~V and $-30$ for high-flux (HF) and low-flux (LF) conditions are presented in Fig.~\ref{fig:flux}a-f.
+Additionally, we report enhanced space charge effects with increasing voltage bias for a fixed flux of the light source. {Space charge effects are commonly encountered in ARPES experiments when the photoemitted electron cloud is dense, leading to energy shifts and broadening.\cite{Zhou2005,Passlack2006,Graf2010,Hellmann2009} It is well established that these effects depend on the light source parameters such as the pulse duration, the spot size and the photon energy, and we here demonstrate that the voltage bias is an additional contributing factor.} Spectra acquired at $-6$~V, $-10$~V and $-30$ for high-flux (HF) and low-flux (LF) conditions are presented in Fig.~\ref{fig:flux}a-f.
 In the HF regime, a clear shift and broadening of the Fermi level is observed with increasing bias voltage, whereas the spectrum remains unchanged across all voltages in the LF regime.

-Interestingly, space-charge effect is momentum dependent, and it is enhanced in regions of high photoemission intensity.
+Interestingly, space-charge effect is enhanced in {momentum} regions of high photoemission intensity.
 This is evident by tracking the Fermi level shift as a function of $k_y$, as shown in Fig.~\ref{fig:flux}g.
 When comparing the Fermi-level shifts for the bands at positive and negative momenta, we note that a larger shift is present for the more intense band at negative momentum.
 Space-charge effects also lead to an energy broadening, thus affecting the energy resolution.
-We extracted the energy resolution from EDCs of the band at negative momentum and it is presented in Fig.~\ref{fig:flux}h.
+We extracted the energy resolution from EDCs of the band at negative momentum and it is presented {as a function of count rate} in Fig.~\ref{fig:flux}h{.
+The intrinsic energy resolution is estimated to be 12~meV in the limit of zero count rate, and increases with count rate due to space charge effects}.
 For $U_B=-6$ and $-10$~V, the dependence on count rate is comparable, while it is more abrupt at $-30$~V, where the enhancement becomes apparent.
-Similar to the Fermi-level shift, the energy broadening is also momentum dependent and correlates with the photoemission intensity.
-For example, at $k_y=0$ where the intensity is weak, the space-charge-induced energy broadening is still not visible at $U_B=-30$~V (open circles in Fig.~\ref{fig:flux}h).
-Note that all data shown in Fig.~\ref{fig:flux} are along the slit direction, but we also characterized space-charge effects along the deflector direction with similar results.
+Similar to the Fermi-level shift, the energy broadening {also} correlates with the photoemission intensity.
+For example, at $k_y=0$ where the intensity is weak, the space-charge-induced energy broadening is still not visible at $U_B=-30$~V (open circles in Fig.~\ref{fig:flux}h). {This photoemission intensity dependence of space charge is also visible in Fig.~\ref{fig:EDC}c.} Note that all data shown in Fig.~\ref{fig:flux} are along the slit direction, but we also characterized space-charge effects along the deflector direction with similar results.